Expat Checklist for Settling into a New Country: 7 Essential Steps

 Connectivity is often the backbone of daily life.
 Whether it’s for work, staying in touch with family, or just navigating your new city, having reliable internet and a local SIM card should be high on your list.

 Tip: Research the top local providers before your move.
 Some airports offer tourist SIMs, but it’s best to switch to a local plan within the first week to save money and get better data access.
+Reliable connectivity is one of the first priorities in your expat checklist for settling into a new country.

 2. Open a Local Bank Account